Facilitator-Cards/facilitator-cards/content/the-secret-to-participation.md

 ![](/img/blog/img_9519.JPG)

-You can purchase a deck of [Facilitator Cards here](shop.facilitator.cards) with every deck you also get invited to an exclusive live-facilitated training called Card Sharks where we help you get to know your cards and practice putting them to work!
+You can purchase a deck of [Facilitator Cards here](shop.facilitator.cards).
+With every deck you also get invited to an exclusive live-facilitated training called Card Sharks where we help you get to know your cards and practice putting them to work!

 If you're interested in how I came up with the agenda, the cards that I used today, and other facilitator decisions that I made, I will be doing a live stream on YouTube next week to go into all the nitty-gritty details.
 Subscribe to the [Facilitator Cards YouTube channel](https://www.youtube.com/facilitatorcards) to get notified when we go live!